 - TEXAS GETAWAYS: 11 AMAZING KID FRIENDLY WEEKEND GETAWAYS IN TEXAS

 - SAN ANTONIO WITH KIDS: The 18 Best Things to Do in San Antonio With Kids

-- SOUTH PADRE ISLAND: 25 Fun Things to Do in South Padre Island
+- SOUTH PADRE ISLAND: 20+ Captivating things to Do on South Padres Island

 Disclosure: This post may contain affiliate links at no cost to you.